 The same lamination process was used to construct the two leg assemblies.

-After each process was completed the now (newly visible) cracks, blemishes, and knots were stabilized with dyed epoxy resin then planned flush.
-The following is the result of a lot of hand planning and hours of sanding and is what the table top looked like after ONLY the first coat of danish oil finish.
+After each process was completed the now (newly visible) cracks, blemishes, and knots were stabilized with dyed epoxy resin then planed flush.
+The following is the result of a lot of hand planning and hours of sanding and is what the tabletop looked like after ONLY the first coat of Danish oil finish.
 The end result was a solid top 1-7/8″ thick.

 The following are pics of the “finished” table under shop lights:

 The following are pics in natural light:

 The pictures don’t do the wood justice.
 It’s much more beautiful in person.
 The walnut is simply gorgeous.
 8 coats of danish oil was applied for a super smooth satin finish, yet the grain still tactile.
 Topped with 2 coats of Briwax, then buffed.
 All by hand, of course.